 Bitcoin Halving: What It Is and Why It Matters

 Bitcoin Halving happens every four years.
-But does it have an impact on BTC's price?
+But what is it and why is it so important?
 Here's what you need to know in order to prepare for the next halving event.

 As tempting as it is to think of cryptocurrencies as digital cash, they do function quite differently than normal fiat currencies.
 Take Bitcoin halving, an event that plays out every few years and may affect Bitcoin’s value.